duzun/jetpack-tab-setwindow/README.md

 ## Usage

-In you addon code include
+In your addon code include

 ```js
 require('jetpack-tab-setwindow');